1a1a11a/libCacheSim/README.md

 ### Using libCacheSim as a library
 libCacheSim can be used as a library for building cache simulators.
-For example, you can build a cache cluster with consistent hashing, or a multi-layer caching simulator.
+For example, you can build a cache cluster with consistent hashing, or a multi-layer cache simulator.

 Here is a simplified example showing the basic APIs.
 ```c